-- 7. The following paragraphs shall be added to the general provisions: - "25.
+- 8. The following paragraphs shall be added to the general provisions: - "25.
 RESTRICTION ON ADDITIONAL FUNDING.
-It is understood and agreed between the parties that no portion of the "Grant" funds may be used for the purpose of obtaining additional federal funds under any other law of the United States, except if authorized under that law." - "26.
+It is understood and agreed between the parties that no portion of the "Grant" funds may be used for the purpose of obtaining additional Federal funds under any other law of the United States, except if authorized under that law." - "26.
 ASSURANCES/CERTIFICATIONS.
-The following are attached and signed: Certification Regarding Drug-Free Workplace Requirements; Certification Regarding Lobbying, Certification Regarding Debarment, Suspension and Other Responsibility Matters; Certification Regarding the Americans With Disabilities Act Compliance; Certification Regarding Environmental Tobacco Smoke; Assurance of Compliance Nondiscrimination in Federally Assisted Programs; and Certification Regarding the Federal Funding Accountability and Transparency Compliance." - "27.
+The following are attached and signed: Certification Regarding Drug-Free Workplace Requirements; Certification Regarding Lobbying; Certification Regarding Debarment, Suspension and Other Responsibility Matters; Certification Regarding the Americans With Disabilities Act Compliance; Certification Regarding Environmental Tobacco Smoke; Assurance of Compliance Nondiscrimination in Federally Assisted Programs; and Certification Regarding the Federal Funding Accountability and Transparency Compliance. - "27.
 COPELAND ANTI-KICKBACK ACT.
 All contracts and subgrants in excess of \$2,000.00 for construction or repair shall include a provision for compliance with Copeland "Anti-Kickback" Act (18 USC 874) as supplemented in Department of Labor Regulations (29 CFR, Part 3).
 This Act provides that each contractor, subcontract or subgrantee shall be prohibited from inducing, by any means, any person employed in the construction, completion or repair of public work, to give up any part of the compensation to which he is otherwise entitled.
-The subgrantee should report all suspected violations to ENERGY." - "28.
+The subgrantee should report all suspected violations to NH Department of Energy." - "28.
 PROCUREMENT.
-Subgrantee shall comply with all provisions of 2 CFR 200 Subpart D Post Federal Award Requirements Procurement Standards with special emphasis on financial procurement (2 CFR 200 Subpart F Audit Requirements) and property management (2 CFR 200 Subpart D Post Federal Award Requirements Property Standards.)"
+Subgrantee shall comply with all provisions of 2 CFR 200 Subpart D Post Federal Award Requirements Procurement Standards, with special emphasis on financial procurement (2 CFR 200 Subpart F Audit Requirements) and property management (2 CFR 200 Subpart D Post Federal Award Requirements Property Standards)" - "29.
+CLOSE OUT OF CONTRACT.
+All final required reports and reimbursement requests shall be submitted to the State within sixty (60) days of the completion date (Agreement Block 1.7)."